bulksmsonline26/.github/profile/README.md

 ## 🚀 What is BulkSMSOnline?

 A lightweight yet powerful bulk SMS platform built for **developers**, **marketers**, and **growing businesses**.
-Send thousands of messages instantly, track delivery in real time, and integrate using our modern REST APIs – all without telecom headaches.
+Send thousands of messages instantly, track delivery in real time, and integrate using our modern REST APIs, all without telecom headaches.

 ### ✨ Key Features